What your competitors are learning at NVIDIA GTC

 • Correlate log entries with metrics to quickly drill down to root causes

-redisenterprise.avg_latency (unit: microseconds)
+#redisenterprise.avg_latency (unit: microseconds)

-This is the average amount of time that a request takes to return from the time that it first hits the Redis Enterprise proxy until the response is returned.
-It does not include the full time from the remote client’s perspective.
+This is the average amount of time that a request takes to return from the time that it first hits the Redis Software proxy until the response is returned.
+It does not include the full time from the remote client's perspective.

-Since Redis is popular due to performance, generally you would expect most operations to return in single digit milliseconds.
+Since Redis is popular due to being fast, generally you would expect most operations to return in single digit milliseconds.
 Tune any alerts to match your SLA.
-It’s generally recommended that you also measure Redis operation latency at the client side to make it easier to determine if a server slow down or an increase in network latency is the culprit in any performance issues.
+It's generally recommended that you also measure Redis operation latency at the client side to make it easier to determine if a server slow down or an increase in network latency is the culprit in any performance issues.

-redisenterprise.memory_usage_percent (unit: percentage)
+#redisenterprise.memory_usage_percent (unit: percentage)

 This is the percentage of used memory over the memory limit set for the database.

-In Redis Enterprise, all databases have a maximum memory limit set to ensure isolation in a multi-tenant environment.
+In Redis Software, all databases have a maximum memory limit set to ensure isolation in a multi-tenant environment.
 This is also highly recommended when running open source Redis.
 Be aware that Redis does not immediately free memory upon key deletion.
 Depending on the size of the database, generally between 80-95% is a safe threshold.

-redisenterprise.cache_hit_rate (unit: percent)
+#redisenterprise.cache_hit_rate (unit: percent)

 This is the percentage of time that Redis is accessing a key that already exists.